trinibos1/TRkey_mapper/README.md

 ---

-## 🔗 Related Projects
+🔗 Related Projects

-* **[Trkey Macro](https://github.com/trinibos1/Trkey_macro)** – Companion firmware and tool for advanced macros, recording, and playback, fully compatible with the Micropad Remapper.

----
+Trkey Macropad – The official Pico-powered macropad hardware and firmware.
+This project provides the physical device and underlying firmware that works seamlessly with the Micropad Remapper, supporting key assignments, layers, macros, and peripheral controls.

 ## 🚀 How to Use